TheOddler/theoddler.github.io/_includes/cv.md

 ### Work Experience

-* September 2021 -
+* Sep '21 -
   * Senior Back-End Haskell Developer
   * at [Feeld](https://feeld.co/)
 {% if include.extended %}  * Was part of and helped build a new team of Haskell engineers to redefine the backend the Feeld app runs on so it can support the growth of the user-base 10-fold.{% endif %}
 {% if include.extended %}  * Haskell, SQL, GCP, ...{% endif %}
-* March 2020 -
+* Mar '20 - Sep '21
   * Senior Back-End PHP & C# Developer
   * at [Bagaar](https://www.bagaar.be/)
-{% if include.extended %}  * Working project-based in a multidisciplinary team using an agile approach, I taught myself the basics of php in a few days and continue to learn every day{% endif %}
+{% if include.extended %}  * Automating a process that could that up to months to something taking mere minutes, for a billion dollar client.
+The system would be used by the client's clients in 28 countries, which made it particularly challenging to adhere to all the different regulations in a single system.
+The process we automated used to take many manual steps and long waiting periods, but with the automated system results could be seen and iterated on within minutes.
+I build the algorithms and tools as one of the two main backend programmers.{% endif %}
 {% if include.extended %}  * PHP, C#, SQL, Azure, Backend, ...{% endif %}
-* Jan 2019 -
+* Mar '19 - Mar '20
   *  Head Of Research And Development
   * at [DCA](https://dca.lu/)
-{% if include.extended %}  * Leading a small team of one other programmer and an artist to test and develop a VR app in [Unity](https://unity.com/){% endif %}
+{% if include.extended %}  * Leading the research team for VR projects in [Unity](https://unity.com/) and [Unreal engine](https://www.unrealengine.com/).{% endif %}
 {% if include.extended %}  * C#, SQL, Unity, VR, Fullstack, Design{% endif %}
-* Oct 2017 -
+* Oct '17 - Mar '19
   * .NET consultant, developer
   * at [Delen Private Bank](https://www.delen.be/), [Amonis](http://www.amonis.be/), [Kapture NV](https://www.kapture.be/)
+{% if include.extended %}  * Backend Consultant for several different million dollar clients.{% endif %}
 {% if include.extended %}  * C#, SQL, Azure, Cobol, Backend, Fullstack, ...{% endif %}
-* Oct 2016 -
+* Oct '16 - Jul '17
   * Doctoral student
   * at [KU Leuven](https://www.kuleuven.be/), [Linnaeus Uni.](https://lnu.se/en/)
   * Doctorate in AI: Self-Adapting Computer Systems (unfinished)